Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it describes struggling against overwhelming odds or inevitable failure.
-The phrase uses "battle" figuratively to represent any type of challenge, not just literal combat.
+The idiom uses "battle" figuratively to represent any type of challenge, not just literal combat.

 Origin: